Adopted by the Executive Board, April 30, 1994

 The hours of work are an eight-hour day, from 8:00 a.m. to 4 p.m. or 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
-Employees work a 35 hour work week.
-The supervisor determines the lunch hour for each employee, using a schedule which insures that an adequate number of employees are in the Headquarters office during normal working hours.
-The Executive Director will ensure that the headquarters is appropriately staffed at all times.
+Employees work a 35 hour work week, with a one-hour lunch.
+The Executive Director will ensure that the offices are appropriately staffed at all times.

 The pay periods of the Association are bi-weekly, every other Friday.
 As required by law, Federal Withholding Tax and the employee's portion of the Social Security Tax payment are withheld from all paychecks.
 Any local taxes established by law are also withheld from paychecks.